-Dr John West works as a lecturer in mathematics education at Edith Cowan University.
+John is an education consultant and works as a sessional lecturer at The University of Western Australia.
 John has taught mathematics at primary, secondary and tertiary levels and has consulted for the Government, Catholic and Independent education sectors in Western Australia.
-Previously he worked as a lecturer in mathematics education at The University of Western Australia, where he has also taught units in educational psychology, assessment and research methodology both in Australia and overseas.
+Previously he worked as a lecturer in mathematics education at ECU and UWA, where he has also taught units in educational psychology, assessment and research methodology both in Australia and overseas.
+He is currently serving as Editor of Australian Primary Mathematics Classroom and Chair of the Maths 300 Writers’ Group for AAMT.

 Paula McMahon’s original involvement with MAWA was to present at conferences before taking a more active role by assisting with the organisation of conferences and encouraging other teachers to present.
 Paula has been convening conferences for MAWA since 2010 and has coauthored several MAWA texts including Essential Mathematics Unit 3 and 4.
 Paula prides herself on advocating the needs of high school mathematics teachers to the committee when making decisions.
 In 2016 Paula was honoured in becoming a MAWA Life Member.